Goyal invites US firms to manufacture in India

-New Delhi, Feb 17 (IANS) Commerce and Industry Minister Piyush Goyal has called upon companies in the US to look at India as a manufacturing base.
+New Delhi: Commerce and Industry Minister Piyush Goyal has called upon companies in the US to look at India as a manufacturing base.

 Delivering the inaugural virtual address at the annual conference of USIBC State of US-India Business, he said that trade between India and the US has grown exponentially, but there is a lot more to be desired.